-An issue that used to escape my understanding was the complexity of racial disparity in the United States.
-The knowledge that the life expectancy in some low-income African American communities is lesser than parts of rural Algeria seemed irreconcilable with my image of the U.S. as the world’s most powerful and free nation.
+An issue that consistently escapes my understanding is the complexity of racial disparity in the United States.
+The knowledge that the life expectancy in some low-income African American communities is lesser than parts of rural Algeria is a bit irreconcilable with my image of the U.S. as the world’s most powerful and free nation (questionable as that image is).
 To that end, I’ve been working through some literature on race, identity, and prejudice in America, and below is a description of some of my reading experiences.

 Fiction: The Intuitionist by Colson Whitehead (1999)